curl/everything-curl/http/response.md

 Remember that you can use curl's `--write-out` option to extract the response code.
 See the [--write-out](usingcurl-writeout.md) section.

+To make curl return an error for response codes >= 400, you need to use `--fail` or `--fail-with-body`.
+Then curl will exit with error code 22 for such occurrances.

 ### CONNECT response codes

 Since there can be a HTTP request and a separate CONNECT request in the same